 Thankyou for your support and understanding of the new return to sport conditions.
 Please remember to stretch and warm up prior to your game; since returning other sports have reported higher than average injury rates.
 Please look after yourselves and share this information with your teammates.

 What is WBA’s current stance in the sporting landscape?

 WBA continues to adhere to recommendations made by Basketball Victoria.
-From Monday the 16th of March, in line with the Victorian Government’s State of Emergency declaration, all basketball related activities and programs have been suspended.
+From Friday 13th of March 2020, in line with the Victorian Government’s State of Emergency declaration, all basketball related activities and programs have been suspended.
 We will continue to update our members if any changes occur.

 This decision has not been made lightly and we understand the disappointment this will bring many people.
 However, our top priority remains to be the health, safety and well-being of WBA members and the wider community.

 WBA offices are closed until further notice.
 This is in line with the Victoria Government’s closure of “non-essential public venues”.
 Management can still be contacted via email during this time.

 Unfortunately, WBA do not yet have a confirmed return date for return of junior and senior sport in Victoria.
 We trust that you will understand the difficult position we currently face and understand that our top priority remains to be our members health and wellbeing.
 A number of models have been presented and can be found in 'Playing Dates' for junior and senior competition information.